TL;DR – If we don’t defend those who need defence why should we save ourselves.

 Production/Disruption Companies – 20th Century Fox, Fuzzy Door Production, Fox Network & SBS Viceland.

-Starring in Season One – Seth MacFarlane, Adrianne Palicki, Penny Johnson Jerald, Scott Grimes, Peter Macon, Jessica Szohr, J. Lee & Mark Jackson also Chad L. Coleman, Victor Garber, F. Murray Abraham, Ted Danson, Rena Owen, Ron Canada, Kelly Hu, Tony Todd, Regi Davis, Shawn T. Andrew, Marina Sirtis, Emerson Brooks & Cameron Knight
+Starring in Season Two – Seth MacFarlane, Adrianne Palicki, Penny Johnson Jerald, Scott Grimes, Peter Macon, Jessica Szohr, J. Lee & Mark Jackson also Chad L. Coleman, Victor Garber, F. Murray Abraham, Ted Danson, Rena Owen, Ron Canada, Kelly Hu, Tony Todd, Regi Davis, Shawn T. Andrew, Marina Sirtis, Emerson Brooks & Cameron Knight